-Practice Directions support the Social Justice Tribunals Ontario (SJTO) Common Rules of Procedure and provide guidance about what the Tribunal expects of the parties and in turn what the parties can expect of the Tribunal.
+Practice Directions support the Tribunals Ontario Common Rules of Procedure and provide guidance about what the Tribunal expects of the parties and in turn what the parties can expect of the Tribunal.
 They assist in understanding and applying the rules.

-This Practice Direction discusses how a person who does not have legal capacity can be a party to a case before the tribunals and boards of the Social Justice Tribunals Ontario ("tribunal") through a litigation guardian.
-It relates to Rule A10 of the SJTO Common Rules.
-The SJTO is committed to making its processes accessible and responsive to persons with disabilities, and in particular to persons with cognitive disabilities.
+This Practice Direction discusses how a person who does not have legal capacity can be a party to a case before the tribunals and boards of the Tribunals Ontario ("tribunal") through a litigation guardian.
+It relates to Rule A10 of the Tribunals Ontario Common Rules.
+The Tribunals Ontario is committed to making its processes accessible and responsive to persons with disabilities, and in particular to persons with cognitive disabilities.
 Rule A10 is part of an ongoing effort to review tribunal processes to ensure that they are responsive to these needs.

 Being legally incapable means that, under the law a person is unable to make certain decisions for himself or herself.
 A party may be legally incapable in a tribunal proceeding for one of two reasons: either they are a minor (under the age of 18) or they do not have the mental capacity to make decisions about the issues in the case.